runpod/docs/docs/serverless/workers/github-integration.md

 You must declare an ARG in your Dockerfile before you can reference it, even if you've defined it in the RunPod UI.

-For example, you could declare variables using the UI

 ### Setting build arguments in the RunPod UI

 To customize your build arguments without modifying your Dockerfile, you can specify them using the RunPod console.